 The Council has a number of strategies for managing interest rate risk.
 The Council seeks to minimise this risk through expert advice on forecasts of interest rates received from our treasury management consultants.
 This is used to formulate a strategy for the year for both investments and borrowing.
 The Treasury Team monitor market and forecast interest rates within the year to adjust exposures appropriately.
 For instance during periods of falling interest rates, and where economic circumstances make it favourable, fixed rate investments may be taken for longer periods to secure better long term returns, similarly the drawing of longer term fixed rates borrowing would be postponed.
-Also, where economic circumstances make it favourable, fixed state investments may be taken for longer secure is postponed.
 Also, where economic circumstances make it favourable, fixed rate loans will be repaid early to limit exposure to losses.